 While many of its leaders were originally from the DA, ActionSA has asserted that the party “was not formed as part of a detraction for the DA, but the need to create an alternative towards a shared future."

 While ActionSA was formed only after the 2019 elections, it had a running start at the 2021 municipal elections, winning 2.34% of votes.
-It is predicted to be an important player in the upcoming 2024 elections.
+They managed to secure approximately 1.2% of the national vote, granting them 6 seats in the National Assembly.

 Leader: Gayton McKenzie